 ARTICLE VII: Patronage Rebates

 - Portions of each patronage rebate shall be retained by the Cooperative as equity.
-The retained portion of each member’s patronage rebate shall be recorded on the books of the Cooperative as a credit to that member’s capital account, which was created with each owner-member’s first equity investment (i.e. membership fee).
+The retained portion of each member’s patronage rebate shall be recorded on the books of the Cooperative as a credit to that owner-member’s capital account, which was created with each owner-member’s first equity investment (i.e. membership fee).
 The Check stub for the cash portion of the patronage rebate shall be considered a Patronage Rebate Retain Certificate when it also shows the retained portion of that member’s patronage rebate.

-- The Board of Directors shall determine rebate distributions, if any, which shall be equivalent to the prevailing minimum rate that the IRS determines qualifies the patronage rebate as tax deductible.
-Minimum distribution rebates shall be paid in cash or cash equivalents, and the remainder of such patronage rebate shall be shown as a credit to each member’s capital ledger account on the books of the Cooperative.
+- The Board of Directors shall determine patronage rebate distributions, if any, which shall be equivalent to the prevailing minimum rate that the IRS determines qualifies the patronage rebate as tax deductible.
+Minimum distribution patronage rebates shall be paid in cash or cash equivalents, and the remainder of such patronage rebate shall be shown as a credit to each member’s capital account on the books of the Cooperative.
 Capital accounts shall accrue no dividend or i.

 7.2 Consent of owner-members.
 By maintaining membership in the Cooperative, each owner-member consents to add to their taxable income any patronage rebate received from the Cooperative, in the manner and to the extent required by federal and state tax law.
 Each owner-member also agrees that if his or her patronage rebate is not cashed within 90 days of the date on which it was issued, the Cooperative shall have the right to retain the patronage.